openhab/openhab-docs/configuration/items.md

 #### Parameters

 While the `channel` parameter is used to link an item to a channel of a thing, it is possible to add further parameters for additional features.
-Multiple parameters can be divided by a comma and a space.
+Parameters are provided as a comma separated list.
 The order of parameters doesn´t matter and is interchangeable.

 {: #autoupdate}